arora-ansh/Perceptris/README.md

 # Perceptris

-Perceptris is a futuristic take on Tetris, enabling it to be played using motion control.
-Features both Single and Multiplayer modes.
-H/W + S/W project
+Perceptris is a futuristic take on Tetris, which can be played in 2 modes- Single and Multiplayer.
+It makes use of ultrasonic sensors, touch sensors and LED light bulbs to make the game playable by hand gestures.
+For more detailed information on the crux of the game, check out perceptris-ppt.
+For a quick video on the project, check out https://youtu.be/RkxJqoUfYXY